aimacode/aima-glossary/glossary.md

 Artificial life (often abbreviated ALife or A-Life) is a field of study wherein researchers examine systems related to natural life, its processes, and its evolution, through the use of simulations with computer models, robotics, and biochemistry.

 ## ascending-bid

+Bidders place bids of progressively higher amounts, aiming to outbid each other.
+The bidder who places the highest bid by the end of the auction wins.

 ## Asilomar Principles
+The Asilomar Conference on Beneficial AI was a conference organized by the Future of Life Institute, held January 5-8, 2017, at the Asilomar Conference Grounds in California.
+More than 100 thought leaders and researches in economics, law, ethics, and philosophy met at the conference, to address and formulate principles of beneficial AI.
+Its outcome was the creation of a set of guidelines for AI research – the 23 Asilomar AI Principles.

 ## assignment

 ## associative memory

 In terms of Psychology, it is the type of memory which allows us to remember things by finding links between, apparently, unrelated things.
 To explain with an example; remembering someones' name by the dress they wore the first time you met them.
 Clearly, these two things seem completely unrelated.